 In order to bring a temporary foreign worker to Canada, a Canadian employer must generally receive a positive Labour Market Impact Assessment (LMIA).
 There are several cases, however, where the need for a LMIA may be waived.

 Some of the most common LMIA-exempt streams are outlined below.
+This page is divided into the following sections:

 Note: Being exempt from obtaining a LMIA does not mean the individual is exempt from obtaining a work permit.
 All streams on the LMIA exemption list still require the individual to obtain a work permit to work in Canada legally.